 - Cook the broth for 1 ½ hours, skimming another 2-3 times during that time.

 - Pour soup through a fine mesh sieve (or less fine but with cheesecloth) into a vessel large enough to contain that much hot liquid.
-Mix in the last ½ tsp of coarse salt.
+Mix in the last ½ teaspoon of coarse salt.

 - When it's no longer burning hot, paw through the leavings in your sieve and pull out your slow braised, shredded meat.
 The fat will have mostly melted from the protein and you'll be left with extremely tender meat.